Athletes express concern over NCAA settlement's impact on non-revenue sports

-Sydney Moore and Sabrina Ootsburg were surrounded by hundreds of college athletes at AthleteCon when news broke that the $2.8 billion NCAA settlement had been approved by a federal judge.
+Sydney Moore and Sabrina Oostburg were surrounded by hundreds of college athletes at a convention in Charlotte when news broke that the $2.8 billion NCAA settlement had been approved by a federal judge.
 In a room full of college athletes, they felt like the only two people who understood the gravity of the situation.

 “I’m about to get paid,” Moore said a Division I football player told her.